Located in Tribeca's cultural district, The Drama League Theater Center will open its doors at 32 Avenue of the Americas this spring.

 The Joseph and Lauren Pizza Welcome Center will be the space "welcoming guests as they enter The Drama League Theatre Center, where the Founders Wall, Hospitality Lounge, reception amenities, a reservations desk for all events and the entrances to The Stewart F. Lane and Bonnie Comley Studio Lab and the Creatve Suites will be located."

 Both spaces are designed by FXFOWLE, the architects behind Lincoln Center's renovation of Alice Tully Hall, and FisherDachs, co-founded by Jules Fisher, eight-time Tony Award-winning lighting and theatre designer.

+The Drama League Theater Center and its programs are estimated to serve approximately 15,000 artists and audience members annually.
 "It's increasingly rare to come across arts leaders like Stewart, Bonnie, Joe and Lauren.
 These four individuals have made lifelong commitments to the arts, and their support of The Drama League Theater Center is just the latest iteration of their enthusiasm for great theater.
 We are honored to have their names linked with ours in our new home," stated Gabriel Shanks, The Drama League executive director.